gibaBR/Switch-Backup-Manager/README.md

 ## Changelog

+* 1.0.6
+  - Support for NSP (e-shop) files.
+Very experimental as it is very slow to scrap big files.
+  - More configurations on File->Options menu
+  - Auto update scene list on startup (optional)
+  - Now you can copy any game information to clipboard (mouse over cell)
+  - Some more code refactoring (if you had some problem adding files, please try again now)

 * 1.0.5
   - You can now configure the autorename pattern using tags
   - Preparing for next release, when more info will be retrieved from "scene" database